Blondazz/KeyOverlay/README.md

 ## config.txt properties
 key1, key2 - Left and right key the program should use (UPPERCASE), for numbers and symbols please refer to [this](https://www.sfml-dev.org/documentation/2.5.1/classsf_1_1Keyboard.php#acb4cacd7cc5802dec45724cf3314a142) table.

-displayKey1, displayKey2 - If the name of the key you are using is too large, or you would like to use a different symbol, you can use it to override the original key name that is going to be displayed.
+displayKey1, displayKey2 - If the name of the key you are using is too large, or you would like to use a different symbol, you can use this property to override the original key name that is going to be displayed.

 windowHeight, windowWidth - used to change the resolution of the program, the recommended ratio of H:W is 2:1.